 The only consoling feature of that aching is that the same stupid mistake will not be repeated again.
 The counterweight to that comfort is the knowledge that there are still stupid mistakes to be made in the future.

 Take the example of Robert Capa’s iconic image from D-Day.
-The lab tech who developed Capa’s film, in trying to meet a deadline, left them in a heated room where the four rolls of film melted, ruining all but 11 frames which remained salvageable.
+Supposedly, the story goes, the lab tech who developed Capa’s film, in trying to meet a deadline, left them in a heated room where the four rolls of film melted, ruining all but 11 frames which remained salvageable.

 Salvageable, indeed.
 The resulting image is striking for its blur and damage, all the more telling and true.